How does Line Betting work?

 What is the Wire to Wire market?

 The wire to wire market gives you the chance to bet on a team to be leading the match at the end of every quarter or for any other result.
-Any other result would be if the lead changed at any break.
+Any other result would be if the lead changed at any break, or if the scores were level at the end of any break.

 How are Same Game Multi odds calculated?